ParallelMaths/parallel/pages/_archive/7-xx-old-qs.md

 __Contact us with your 50-word account of your day and you could win a copy of my book, which talks about lots of fun maths in Simpsons/Futurama – which I will happily sign for you.
 (See, it is possible to write without using any E’s!)__

 Email your 50-word account to [prizes@parallel.org.uk](mailto:prizes@parallel.org.uk) and we will pick our favourite.

-* The [Sumaze website](http://mei.org.uk/sumaze){target="_blank"} has links to the App Store and Google Play store, where you can download free Sumaze puzzles.